Jack Monroe (character): Fictional character biography

 Jack Monroe was born in Naugatuck, Connecticut.
 He became an adventurer and the partner of William Burnside who had assumed the identity of Steve Rogers in the 1950s.
 After operating together for some time as Bucky and Captain America, respectively, the two were placed in suspended animation.
-The two superheroes are reawakened decades after being put in suspended animation.
-In their delusional state, the man and teenager who were the 1950s Captain America and Bucky attempt to kill the original Captain America and the Falcon.
-However they are eventually captured and returned to a state of suspended animation.
+The two superheroes are reawakened decades later.
+In their delusional state, the man and teenager who were the 1950s Captain America and Bucky attempt to kill the original Captain America and Falcon.
+However, they are eventually captured and returned to a state of suspended animation.

-Burnside is later revived and brainwashed by the psychologist Doctor Faustus into becoming the fascistic Grand Director, leader of the National Force.
-Under Faustus' control, Burnside shoots and apparently kills his former partner Bucky.
-Faustus and Burnside are defeated by the original Captain America and Daredevil after which Burnside commits suicide.

-It is later revealed that Faustus had loaded the gun with blanks as he intended to use Monroe in a later plot which was never realized.
+Burnside is revived and brainwashed by the psychologist Doctor Faustus into becoming the Grand Director, leader of the National Force.
+Under Faustus' control, Burnside shoots and apparently kills Bucky.
+Faustus and Burnside are defeated by the original Captain America and Daredevil, after which Burnside commits suicide.
+It is later revealed that Faustus had loaded the gun with blanks as he intended to use Monroe in a later plot, which was never realized.
 Monroe was subsequently taken into S.H.I.E.L.D. custody and seemingly cured of his psychotic symptoms.
-Monroe then sought out Steve Rogers, and dons a Bucky costume to help him defeat the female terrorist Viper.
-Monroe is then given Rogers' former Nomad identity, and Monroe dons the Nomad costume to battle the Viper alongside Captain America.
-Nomad next battled the Slayer.
+Monroe then sought out Steve Rogers, and dons a Bucky costume to help him defeat Viper.
+Monroe is then given Rogers' former Nomad identity and battles Viper alongside Captain America.

-Nomad then became Captain America's partner, and battled the Sisters of Sin.
-As Bucky, he psychologically battled Baron Zemo.
-Nomad helped Captain America defeat the Red Skull, a conflict in which the Red Skull seemingly perished.
-Nomad completed a successful solo mission apprehending the deranged Madcap, and afterwards ends his partnership with Captain America.

-Nomad later obtained a new costume and battled Slug, dismantling his criminal empire with Captain America's assistance.
+Nomad is given a new costume and battles Slug, dismantling his criminal empire with Captain America's assistance.
 Monroe returns again after Steve Rogers is stripped of the Captain America identity by the Commission on Superhuman Activities.
-Rogers continues being a superhero under the identity of "The Captain" and, wearing a black version of his regular costume, he begins traveling the country fighting evil with a group of his former partners, including Nomad, Demolition Man and the Falcon.
-The group also includes Nomad's then-girlfriend, a neophyte adventurer who goes by the codename Vagabond.
-During this storyline Nomad is depicted as a tetchy and insolent character who takes an instant disliking to Demolition Man, a dislike increased by an apparent attraction between Vagabond and Demolition Man.
+Rogers continues being a superhero under the identity of "The Captain" and, wearing a black version of his regular costume, he begins traveling the nation, fighting evil with a group of his former partners, including Nomad, Demolition Man, and Falcon.
+The group also includes Nomad's then-girlfriend, a neophyte adventurer known as Vagabond.
+During this storyline, Nomad is depicted as a tetchy and insolent character who takes an instant disliking to Demolition Man, the negativity increased by an apparent attraction between Vagabond and Demolition Man.